 Acknowledge your child's feelings.
 Check in with your child regularly.
-Try to listen to everything your child has to say before bringing up your own feelings.
+Try to listen to everything he or she has to say before bringing up your own feelings.
 This kind of communication doesn't always have to be verbal.
 Drawing, writing, or playing music can help kids with diabetes express their emotions.

 Encourage active health care management.
 It's important to reinforce the idea that when kids take good care of themselves and manage their diabetes, they can avoid undesirable things like extra shots or missing out on activities that their friends enjoy.
 Your child might even want to ask the doctor questions on his or her own.

 Help kids find their strengths.
-Is your child a reader, a hockey player, a son, a daughter, a grandchild, a student, a future astronomer, an art lover?
-He or she also is a person in control of diabetes, but this does not define someone's life — it's only a very small part of who your child is.
+Is your child a reader, a hockey player, a singer, a future astronomer, an art lover?
+Diabetes does not define someone's life — it's only a very small part of who your child is.

 Focus on friendships.
 Having fun with friends builds confidence and a sense of belonging.
 Encourage your child to discuss diabetes with friends.
-This can help friends feel more comfortable interacting with your child in the same ways they did before your child developed the condition.
-Instead of focusing on the one thing that's different, kids can focus on all the things that they have in common with their peers.
+This can help friends feel more comfortable interacting with your child in the same way they did before the diagnosis.
+Instead of focusing on the one thing that's different, kids can focus on all the things that they have in common with their friends.